suhit1/Random_Color_Generator/README.md

 # Random_Color_Generator

-A simplr random color generator which will change the background color of the webpage.
+A simple random color generator which will change the background color of the webpage.